chsbacon/chsbacon-site/readme.md

 # CHS BACON

-The "Best All Around Club of Nerds" at Charlottesville High School!
+The website for the "Best All Around Club of Nerds" at Charlottesville High School!